 - 1. Log in to the management console. - 2.
-Click \bigcirc in the upper left corner to select the desired region and project. - 3.
+Click 💿 in the upper left corner to select the desired region and project. - 3.
 Click in the upper left corner and choose Management & Deployment > Cloud Trace Service.
 The CTS console is displayed. - 4.
-Choose Tracker List in the navigation pane on the left. - 5.
+Choose Tracker List in the left navigation pane. - 5.
 Click Delete in the Operation column of the target configuration item.